grimmlab/easyPheno/docs/source/models/hyperparam_optim.rst

 Our implementation can be found in the class `OptunaOptim <https://github.com/grimmlab/easyPheno/blob/main/easypheno/optimization/optuna_optim.py>`_.
 Besides results saving, the main part of this class can be found in the ``objective()`` method.
 This method is called for each new trial.
-At the beginning of each new trial, a prediction model using the new parameter set is defined.
+At the beginning of a new trial, a prediction model using the suggested parameter set is defined.
 Then, we loop over the whole training and validation data to retrieve the objective value.
-In case of multiple validation sets, we use the mean value.
+In case of multiple validation sets, we take the mean value.

 To improve efficiency, we implemented pruning based on intermediate results - so results on validation sets within the cross-validation - and stop a trial if the intermediate result is worse than the 80th percentile of previous ones at the same time.